ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/warehouse-reconciliation-scenarios.md

 ### Step 4: Mark the selected product rows for recount

-The warehouse manager selects the filtered rows and marks them for **Recount**.
+The warehouse manager selects the filtered rows and marks them for Recount.

 Only these rows should be included.
 The goal is not to count the whole warehouse again, but to verify only the selected product positions.